Notes from Underground: Legacy

 The challenge posed by the Underground Man towards the idea of an "enlightened" society laid the groundwork for later writing.
 The work has been described as "probably the most important single source of the modern dystopia."

-In the Fydor Dostoevsky chapter of Lectures on Russian Literature, Vladimir Nabokov applied his criteria for a work of art to Dostoevsky's writings.
-Nabokov wrote that "when dealing with a work of art we must always bear in mind that art is a divine game.
+In the Fyodor Dostoevsky chapter of Lectures on Russian Literature, Vladimir Nabokov applied his criteria for a work of art to Dostoevsky's writings.
+Nabokov wrote"[W]hen dealing with a work of art we must always bear in mind that art is a divine game.
 These two elements—the elements of the divine and that of the game—are equally important.
 It is divine because this is the element in which man comes nearest to God through becoming a true creator in his own right.
 And it is a game, because it remains art only as long as we are allowed to remember that, after all, it is all make-believe, that the people on the stage, for instance, are not actually murdered, in other words, only as long as our feelings of horror or of disgust do not obscure our realization that we are, as readers or as spectators, participating in an elaborate and enchanting game: the moment this balance is upset we get, on the stage, ridiculous melodrama, and in a book just a lurid description of, say, a case of murder which should belong in a newspaper instead.
 And we cease to derive that feeling of pleasure and satisfaction and spiritual vibration, that combined feeling which is our reaction to true art.
 For example, we are not disgusted or horrified by the bloody ending of the three greatest plays ever written: the hanging of Cordelia, the death of Hamlet, the suicide of Othello give us a shudder, but a shudder with a strong element of delight in it.
-This delight does not derive from the fact that we are glad to see those people perish, but merely our enjoyment of Shakespeare’s overwhelming genius.
-I would like you further to ponder Crime and Punishment and Memoirs from a Mousehole also known as the Notes from Underground (1864) from this point of view: is the artistic pleasure you derive from accompanying Dostoevski on his excursions into the sick souls of his characters, is it consistently greater than any other emotions, thrills of disgust, morbid interest in a crime thriller?
-There is even less balance between the esthetic achievement and the element of criminal reportage in Dostoevski’s other novels."

-Notes from Underground has had an impact on various authors and works in the fields of philosophy, literature, and film, including:
+This delight does not derive from the fact that we are glad to see those people perish, but merely our enjoyment of Shakespeare's overwhelming genius.
+I would like you further to ponder Crime and Punishment and Memoirs from a Mousehole also known as the Notes from Underground (1864) from this point of view: is the artistic pleasure you derive from accompanying Dostoevsky on his excursions into the sick souls of his characters, is it consistently greater than any other emotions, thrills of disgust, morbid interest in a crime thriller?
+There is even less balance between the esthetic achievement and the element of criminal reportage in Dostoevsky's other novels."Notes from Underground has had an impact on various authors and works in the fields of philosophy, literature, and film, including: